alidcastano/alidcastano-jekyll/_inner-library/bookshelf/derekSivers-AnythingYouWant.md

 ---

-# !! your startup = your utopia -- create your perfect world
+# !! your startup = your utopia -- design your perfect world

 ==